 Find Out About Your Current Flooring

-According to the Minnesota Department of Health, vinyl and asphalt floors may contain asbestos.
+According to the Minnesota Department of Health, vinyl and asphalt floors may contain asbestos thus contacting Environmental services Australia for expert assistance must be your first step.
 As that flooring breaks, tears, or is otherwise damaged, asbetos is released into the air.
 OSHA reports that inhalation of asbestos can cause serious diseases of the lungs and damage to other organs, much of which does not appear until years after exposure.

 Consider Resale Value